Tubbz-alt/zerorm/README.md

   - Readable code
     - there's still a lot of boilerplate, would love to remove lines
   - Extendable code (hopefully this works out well...)
-4. I don't like:
+4. You don't like:
   - ORMs all that much
-  - `stmt.setLong(1, 1234L)`, `stmt.setXXX(2, something)`, etc...
+  - Or this: `stmt.setLong(1, 1234L)`, `stmt.setXXX(2, something)`
-    - You've got your own custom mappers anyhow.
+    - But you've got your own custom mappers anyhow.
   - huge jars
   - lots of dependencies
-  - complicated code, classes over 600 lines, tons of classes
+  - complicated code, too man LoC, etc...

 ### Type Safer

-It's mostly type-safe, but I don't guarantee it, and there's ways of overriding.
+It's mostly type-safe, thanks to generating SQL that you is fed into `connection.prepareStatement()`.

 The most dangerous class to use is `Sql`, because it's largely intended for throwing raw strings into your statements. `$( colName )` is also unsafe in the sense that whatever `colName` is will be thrown out directly to SQL.
 However, `$$( colName )` is a bit safer because it removes double quotes and wraps the identifier (ANSI_QUOTES mode in MySQL), at the expense of requiring the case be completely correct in most cases.

-### Inspiration
+### Inspirations
-This code has been inspired by:
 SQL-92/99 BNF Grammars : http://savage.net.au/SQL
 Korma: http://sqlkorma.com
 jOOq: http://jooq.org